energieoekonom/therm-bridge/README.md

 svg/bridge_plain.png.csv
 ```

+Pixels have values from 0 (black) to 1 (white).
+Values outside this range
+have special meaning, such as 1000 as a magic key for the overall size of
+the modeled structure in meters.

 <h2>Sample Command Lines</h2>

 To produce images in the root directory, use the following sample command lines:
 ```
 $> ./png_model_2d.py -pixel_step=10 ./svg/bridge_plain.png
+$> ./png_model_2d.py -pixel_step=10 ./svg/bridge_outer.png
 ```

 To get the CSV formatted dumps of computation results, add -csv_dump=1: